Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/races/elf-high.md

 aliases: ["Elf (High)"]
 SourceType: "Race"
 NoteIcon: race
-BookSource: Player's Handbook p.
-23. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+23. Available in the SRD and the Basic Rules."
 ---
 # Elf (High)
 *Source: Player's Handbook p.
 23. Available in the SRD and the Basic Rules.*